bablokb/nerd-alarmclock/README.md

   - **next**: the bleeding-edge development version with new features, but possibly unstable

+### next / work in progress ###

+Besides fixing some minor bugs, this version adds the following features:

+  - add support for snoozing alarms
+  - added a set of overlay-functions initiated by a long press of button-2:
+    - restart the clock
+    - reboot the system
+    - shutdown the system
+    - refactored code for future IR remote control suoport

 ### stable_v1 /  Sept 14, 2017 ###

 First productive version.
 All basic features working.